 - Moderate spam reviews

-Using review apps like Stamped or Growave, you can automatically send review request emails to customers and incentivize them with offers and discounts.
+Using review apps like Stamped.io or Loox ( for Shopify), you can automatically send review request emails to customers and incentivize them with offers and discounts.
 These software also provides different layouts to present reviews throughout your website pages.

 8. Display Trust Badges & Certificates